Disclaimer: I own nothing

-Sighing, I briefly wonder if pointing out that I have some friends would help... well, a friend...
-I have a close acquaintance.
-Not 'close' but we are acquainted.
-I have an acquaintance...
+Sighing, I briefly wonder if pointing out that I have some friends would help.
+Well, I have one friend, okay maybe he is more of a close acquaintance.
+Not so 'close' but we are acquainted.
+I have an acquaintance.
 No, that really wouldn't help my case.

 Ignoring her babbling, I continue working on her assignment.
 She isn't going to shut up any time soon.

 - Four Days Later – 06/08/1994 -